-Legendary NFL coach Bill Belichick spent the 2024 season broadcasting instead of being on the sideline.
+Legendary NFL coach Bill Belichick spent the 2024 season in the media instead of on the sideline.
 Then, even more shockingly, he decided to take a college head coaching position, agreeing to terms with North Carolina on a three-year deal.

-With Belichick no longer in the NFL, which active head coach has the most wins?
-Who has the most wins in league history?
-Let’s examine the head coaches with the most wins all-time across the regular season and playoffs combined.
+With Bill Belichick no longer coaching in the NFL, which active head coach now tops the league in career wins?
+And who holds the all-time record for victories?
+Here’s a look at the head coaches with the most wins in NFL history, including both regular-season and postseason.

 Most Wins By an NFL Head Coach